awsdataarchitect/mobile_app_stores_search/README.md

 # Mobile App Stores Search

-Using Mobile App Stores Search library you can find all Android & iOS apps that match a given text query and Access data from Apple Store and Google Play Store via API.
+Using this plugin you can find all Android & iOS apps that match a given text query and Access data from Apple Store and Google Play Store via API.

 --------------------------------------------------------------------------
 Note: This plugin required apikey & uuid for the search api.